bevyengine/bevy/crates/bevy_remote_inspector/README.md

 All UI components are built using `bevy_ui` and designed to be suitable for contribution back to Bevy:

 - **CollapsibleSection**: Reusable expandable/collapsible UI widget
-- **EntityList**: Live-updating entity list with remote data binding
+- **EntityList**: Live-updating entity list with high-performance virtual scrolling
 - **ComponentViewer**: Component display with real-time updates
 - **ConnectionStatus**: Connection indicator widget
+- **VirtualScrolling**: Efficient virtual scrolling system for large datasets

 ## Usage